OxyContin Information

 The Difference Between Oxycodone and OxyContin

-Oxycodone is an Opiate derivative narcotic pain reliever used to treat severe, chronic pain.
+Oxycodone is an Opiate derivative narcotic pain reliever for treating severe, chronic pain.
 Oxycodone is used in several different analgesics, including OxyContin.
 Unlike many other pain medications, OxyContin does not contain aspirin or acetaminophen.

 Oxycodone has many of the same effects as Heroin.
-In fact, it is called the poor mans Heroin, or Hillbilly Heroin.
+In fact, it is called the poor mans Heroin or Hillbilly Heroin.
 There has been a lot of concern over the misuse of Oxycodone.
 A relatively high number of deaths have been reported with these drugs.
-OxyContin uses between 10-165 mg. of Oxycodone, which is much more than other drugs that contain Oxycodone.
+OxyContin uses between 10-165 mg. of Oxycodone, much more than other drugs containing Oxycodone.

-Addicts and abusers will chew or crush the pill which by-passes the time-released layer of the pill.
+Addicted people and abusers will chew or crush the pill, bypassing the drug’s time-released layer.
 Then, it can be swallowed, snorted, or mixed with water and injected.
 By doing this, the “high” comes on very quickly and strongly.
 This is the rush that most abusers seek.

 Oxycodone is similar in action to codeine and morphine.
 It is thought to interact with pain receptors in the brain.
 It actually does not get rid of the pain but makes a person more tolerant of it or able to ignore it.
 Oxycodone is also a cough suppressant.
 The only difference between Oxycodone and OxyContin is the time-release layer.